-Our research and development expense in fiscal 2014, 2013 and 2012 was \$17.5 million, \$19.2 million and \$24.1 million, respectively.
-In 2015, we plan to focus our research and development resources primarily on (i) the clinical development of vapendavir in patients with moderate to severe asthma and possibly COPD and (ii) completing the ongoing IND-enabling studies of BTA-C585 with the intent to file an IND and commence Phase 1 clinical studies in mid-2015.
+Our research and development expense in fiscal 2015, 2014 and 2013 was \$19.8 million, \$17.5 million and \$19.2 million, respectively.
+In fiscal 2016, we plan to focus our research and development resources primarily on (i) the clinical development of vapendavir, BTA074, and BTA585, (ii) continue process development and formulation activities for vapendavir, BTA074, and BTA585, and (iii) conduct screening, lead-optimization, and preclinical studies on several series of RSV non-fusion inhibitors.

-Our basic research and discovery activities, including medicinal chemistry, virology, and cell culture assays have historically been conducted by our research staff in our laboratory facility in Melbourne, Australia.
-We plan to close this facility by the end of June, 2015.
-Once this facility is closed and our planned reduction in staff is completed, we will no longer have these internal research, discovery and development resources to support work on discovery stage projects or our current pipeline.
-We currently do not have any plans to build similar laboratory facilities or hire staff to conduct research, discovery and certain development activities.
-To the extent we conduct these activities in the near-future, we anticipate that we will outsource them and rely on third-party vendors and consultants.
+Our basic research and discovery activities, including medicinal chemistry, virology, and cell culture assays have historically been conducted internally by our research staff.
+In March 2015, we closed our laboratory facilities in Melbourne, Australian.
+We now use third party research firms and consultants more extensively to conduct these activities under our management.
+We do not have any future plans to build laboratory facilities or hire significant staff to conduct research, discovery and certain development activities.
+To the extent we continue these activities in the near-future, we anticipate that we will outsource them and rely on third-party research firms and consultants to a greater extent than we did in the past.